pzzd/statistics-probability/notes/probability.md

 - P(Y = 0) = 1 - p
 - E(Y) = (p*1) + ( (1-p) * 0)
 - Var(Y) = p(1-p)<sup>2</sup> + (1-p)(0-p)<sup>2</sup> = p(1 - p)
 - the variance of a binomial variable is p(1-p).
+That is, the probability of success times the probability of failure.

 Now you can substitute Var(Y) with p(1-p).
 You have Var(X) = np(1-p).